Unreal Tournament 2004: Development

 Enhancements to the Unreal Tournament 2003 game types, the new user interface, voice over IP and bot voice command support, engine enhancements and optimizations.
 They made an improved single-player game, and improved community and demo recording support, in addition to thirty-one new playable characters.
-A sniper rifle similar to the one included in the original Unreal Tournament was added.
-They created one Onslaught map, and developed AI support for Onslaught.
-16 DM maps, five capture the flag maps, two Double Domination maps and one Bombing Run map were added.
+The Sniper Rifle, similar to the one included in the original Unreal Tournament, was added.
+They created one Onslaught map and developed AI support for Onslaught.
+Sixteen Deathmatch maps, five Capture the Flag maps, two Double Domination maps and one Bombing Run map were added.
 The Assault gametype design and implementation were also reintroduced from the original Unreal Tournament.